 Especially because the band likes to disband their front women at a very rapid pace.
-With that kind of turnover, you just will have trouble succeeding and delivering quality work – unless your singer is just a voice-piece.
+With that kind of turnover, you just will have trouble with succession.
+And the delivery of quality work – unless your singer is just a voice-piece.
 And let’s hope that this is not the case with this band.
-Honi soit qui mal y pense! – as we say in French.
+Honi soit qui mal y pense!
+As we say in French.

-The new Dutch front Dianne van Giersbergen is much better suited to the band’s style, not some kind of Tarja copy like the last one – even if she focuses a bit too much on the opera style for my taste.
-And there nevertheless is a tad too much of Tarja in these vocals.
-Guys, this is metal, not opera!!
+The new Dutch front Dianne van Giersbergen is much better suited to the band’s style, not some kind of Tarja copy like the last offering.
 And I for sure hope that the band will be able to keep her on board a bit longer than their track record suggests.
+Even if she focuses a bit too much on the opera style for my taste.
+And sometimes, just sometimes the dreaded Tarja still intrudes.
+Guys, this is metal, not opera!
+Or supposedly so.

-Sacrificium takes off with an epic production called … ‘Sacrificium‘ – the title track.
+Sacrificium takes off with an epic production called … Sacrificium – the title track.
 It goes on for some 10 minutes total, monologue included, which is pretty brave for an entry song.
-Good one!
+And it managed to really get my attention levels up!
 But to deliver the cherry on the cake already in the beginning?
-Hmm.

-Another tune giving this album some spice is Betrayer that shows some pretty good metal signs with some dark solos.
-Even if they tried a bit too hard to – again – imitate an opera and other already existing styles, not singing metal.
-But what can I say, good grief!!
+Another track giving this album some spice is Betrayer that shows some pretty good metal signs with some dark solos.
+Even if they tried a bit too hard to – again – imitate an opera and other already existing styles.
+Tarja are you there?

 Will the record reach the heights of Ravenheart or India?
-Not sure.
-But then again, this is much speedier material more reminiscent of bands like Diabulus in Musica and Epica.
-Even if the latter kind of overdid it in their 2014 edition of quantum enigmas and such.
+Frankly, I don’t think they can really be compared.
+The style morphed from a halting Melodic Metal style to full blown Symphonic Metal.
+And they learned well from the biggies like Nightwish.
+Also, this is much speedier material more reminiscent of bands like Diabulus in Musica and Epica.
+Even if the latter completely overdid it in their 2014 edition of quantum enigmas and such.